Understanding Dataset Distillation via Spectral Filtering: The Proposed Method

-\paragraph{Final Loss Function.} Recalling the analysis in Section~\ref{sec: unified}, the filter functions $f$ of different methods vary differently, but the choice of $g$ is limited to $g(X^{\top}Y)=I$ or $X^{\top}Y$.
+\textbf{Loss Function.} After defining the filtering function $f$, another consideration is the choice of $g$, which is restricted to $g(X^{\top}Y)=I$ or $X^{\top}Y$.
 The former corresponds to a filter-matching loss, while the latter leads to a signal-matching loss.
 In the context of CFM, we define the loss functions as:

-where $l$ is the layer index of the distillation network.
-By combining these two functions with the traditional classification loss, we get the final loss function:
+By combining these two functions with the basic classification loss, we get the final loss function:

-where $\eta=0.1$ is a hyperparameter for all datasets for simplicity.
-An overview of CFM is shown in Algorithm~\ref{alg}.
+where $\eta=0.1$ is a hyperparameter for all datasets.
+See Appendix~\ref{app: details} for more details, such as the pseudo algorithm.